-2.8 Can I apply for funding for more than one project at my festival or significant community event?
+2.9.1 Can I apply for funding for more than one project at my festival or significant community event?

-No, Festivals Australia will only fund one project, per organisation, per festival.
+Yes, you can lodge applications for different projects.
+However Festivals Australia can only fund one discrete project, per organisation, per festival.

-2.9 Do you fund feature film, television or documentary?
+2.10 Do you fund feature film, television or documentary?